Ayaykos/MazeSolver/README.md

 Completed and fully functional.

-*Maze currently must be in black and white with thick walls, with pathway being white and walls being black*
+*Maze currently must have white pathway and thick black walls with no extra white space beyond border of maze*

 ---------------------------------------------------------
 Instructions: